mattwagl/fundbuero/README.md

 ### Design Systems

-* [seek-style-guide/](http://seek-oss.github.io/seek-style-guide/) is the living style guide for SEEK, powered by React, webpack, CSS Modules and Less.
+* [seek-style-guide](http://seek-oss.github.io/seek-style-guide/) is the living style guide for SEEK, powered by React, webpack, CSS Modules and Less.
 * [gestalt](https://github.com/pinterest/gestalt) is a set of components that supports Pinterest’s design language.
 * [carbon-design-system](https://github.com/carbon-design-system) is the design system for IBM Cloud products.
+* [braid-design-system](https://seek-oss.github.io/braid-design-system/) is the themeable design system for the SEEK Group.

 ### React